chubbson/linuxdays-2018-hcktn/datacenter/README.md

 where 'name' is a unique name of a UPS and '/' indicates a multipart (string) message

-A UPS peer can simulate multiple UPSes.
+Eac UPS peer MUST publish  3 different 'name's with random 1-5 second intervals (simulate 3 devices).